PurvaDeekshit/CMPE-255-Spring19-Lab7/README.md

 3. Gaussian SVC
 4. Sigmoid SVC

 Each with Regularization parameter C = 1 and C = 10.
+Polynomial and Guassian kernels are also plotted for C = 5.

 The plots show how decision boundaries change with a change in hyperparameters.